1959 Atlantic hurricane season: Hurricane Debra

 On July 23, interaction of a cold-core low and a tropical wave spawned a tropical depression located south of Louisiana.
 The depression meandered westward while steadily intensifying, becoming a Tropical Storm on July 24.
 A turn towards the northwest became evident as it attained Category 1 hurricane status on the Saffir–Simpson Hurricane Scale on the following day.
 Strength was maintained as the hurricane curved northward at a slow forward speed, and it approached the coast of Texas as a minimal hurricane.
 Debra made landfall between Freeport and Galveston, Texas early on July 25.
 Debra rapidly weakened into a tropical storm and later a depression as it moved inland, and it dissipated on July 28.
 The remnant moisture later sparked upper-level thunderstorms in late July and early August.

 Torrential rains were produced in southeastern Texas, peaking at 15.89 in in Orange.
-This led to widespread flooding on highways, including portions of Farm Road 518, Highway 6, Highway 146, and U.S. Route 75.
+This led to widespread flooding on highways, including portions of Farm to Market Road 518, Highway 6, Highway 146, and U.S. Route 75.
 Sea vessels took the brunt of the storm, with many becoming stranded or damaged.
 Air, rail, and road transportation were significantly interrupted or even shut down.
 High winds from the storm caused expansive damage to buildings, windows, signs, and roofs.
 The hurricane resulted in 11 injuries but no human deaths, although approximately 90 cattle drowned.
 Damage in Brazoria, Galveston, and Harris counties surmounted $6.685 million.
 Additionally, impact in other areas increased the total losses to $7 million.

-Tropical Storm Six
+Early August tropical storm

 A weakening cold front spawned a tropical depression on August 2 near the Outer Banks of North Carolina.
 The structure was broad, possibly akin to a subtropical cyclone.
 The storm quickly intensified based on ship reports, possibly to hurricane intensity, although the maximum sustained winds were estimated at 70 mph.
 An approaching frontal boundary caused the storm to accelerate northeastward, while also bringing drier air into the windfield, causing weakening.
 On August 4, the storm transitioned into an extratropical cyclone, and for two days drifted toward Atlantic Canada before dissipating.
 The storm was added to the Atlantic hurricane database in 2016.